guidebee/guidebee.github.io/_posts/2025-12-07-three-prototypes-foundation-solana-trading-system.md

 Over the past two years specifically, I've focused on trading systems, building three working prototypes.
 Each successfully executed real trades.
 Each revealed critical insights about performance, architecture, and what it takes to compete in Solana DeFi:

-1. **Polyglot arbitrage system** (TypeScript, Go, Rust) - 666+ files, microservices architecture
+1. **Full-stack Next.js platform** - Web UI with 150+ CLI tools, NFT and OpenBook DEX support
 2. **Mature TypeScript trading bot** - 18+ modules, 5+ trading strategies, 42+ CLI commands
-3. **Full-stack Next.js platform** - 150+ CLI tools, comprehensive web UI, multiple protocols
+3. **Polyglot arbitrage system** (TypeScript, Go, Rust) - 666+ files, microservices architecture

-This wasn't a linear journey.
-I started with one approach, learned from its limitations, built another, discovered new patterns, and evolved to a third.
-Each iteration answered specific questions:
+This was a deliberate evolution.
+I started with a web-first approach to explore the problem space, then built a dedicated trading bot with multiple strategies, and finally focused on performance with a polyglot system testing local routing.
+Each iteration answered specific questions and revealed what was needed for production:

 ![Arb Transactions](../images/arb-transactions.png)

-**Prototype 1: Can I build a working arbitrage bot?**
+**Prototype 1: Can I build a trading platform with web UI?**
-- Answer: Yes, but it's too slow (~1.7-2.5s execution)
+- Answer: Yes, but web framework overhead isn't needed for trading core
-- Key learning: Jupiter API latency (100-300ms) kills competitiveness
+- Key learning: CLI tools are more valuable than web UI for operations

-**Prototype 2: Can I make it faster with local pool math?**
+**Prototype 2: Can multiple strategies work together effectively?**
-- Answer: Yes, using Go's SolRoute SDK (2-10ms quotes)
+- Answer: Yes, but monolithic TypeScript is too slow for competitive trading
-- Key learning: Language choice matters for performance-critical paths
+- Key learning: Queue systems and wallet segregation are essential patterns

-**Prototype 3: Can I scale this to multiple strategies?**
+**Prototype 3: Can I achieve competitive performance with local routing?**
-- Answer: Yes, but architecture must support distributed execution
+- Answer: Yes, using Go's SolRoute SDK (2-10ms vs 100-300ms Jupiter API)
-- Key learning: Queue systems and wallet segregation are essential
+- Key learning: Polyglot microservices unlock performance at critical paths

 ## The Foundation: Early Solana Projects